ponnhide/sangerseq_viewer/README.md

 # sangerseq_viewer Installation and User Manual

-sangerseq_viewer is a python package to automatically visualize Sanger sequencing results and the corresponding annotated sequence map.
+sangerseq_viewer is a Python package for visualizing Sanger sequencing results and the corresponding annotated sequence maps automatically.

-Despite the fact that Sanger sequencing is one of the indispensable tasks in constructing and editing DNA sequences, there is no open-source software that provides an intuitive and understandable graphical representation of sequencing results.
-Some commercial GUI software (Snapgene, Geneious prime) fulfills this requirement.
-However, now that it is common to design and construct dozens or hundreds of DNA sequences, manually processing large numbers of Sanger sequencing results is a tedious and time-consuming task.
+Despite being an essential task in DNA sequence construction and editing, there is a lack of open-source software that provides a user-friendly graphical representation of Sanger sequencing results.
+While commercial GUI software like Snapgene and Geneious Prime offer this functionality, manually processing large amounts of data from Sanger sequencing results can be a tedious and time-consuming task.

-Here, I provide sangerseq_viewer that allow us to visulize sanger sequncing result with a simple command.
+Sangerseq_viewer provides a solution by allowing you to visualize sequencing results with just a simple command.

-*sangerseq_viewer is depend on the packages [patchworklib](https://github.com/ponnhide/patchworklib) and [QUEEN](https://github.com/yachielab/QUEEN).
-Both packages provide APIs for handling matplotlib subplots and GenBank files, respectivily.
-If you are interested in them, please see their documents. *
+Note: Sangerseq_viewer relies on the packages [patchworklib](https://github.com/ponnhide/patchworklib) and [QUEEN](https://github.com/yachielab/QUEEN), which provide APIs for managing matplotlib subplots and GenBank files respectively.
+For more information, please refer to their respective documentation.

-You can try `sangerseq_viewer` from [Google colaboratory](https://colab.research.google.com/drive/1HysWJv6Afi-LFbowWL8_zgEAZcoMpP0X?usp=sharing).
+You can test Sangerseq_viewer through [Google colaboratory](https://colab.research.google.com/drive/1HysWJv6Afi-LFbowWL8_zgEAZcoMpP0X?usp=sharing).

 ## Software dependency
 - python 3.8.0 or later